SotirisTouliopoulos/dingo/README.md

 ## Graphs

-- Graph creation reveals the reactions correlation network.
+- Graph creation can reveal reactions networks.
-- Subgraphs creation will reveal reactions subnetworks.
+- Subgraphs creation can reveal reactions subnetworks.

 I implemented a `graph_corr_matrix` function that takes as an input a correlation matrix and creates network graphs from it.
 Except from the initial graph, this function splits the graph into subgraphs.